voucherifyio/voucherify-openapi/changelog/OPEN-API.md

 Older changes in [DEPRECATED.md](DEPRECATED.md)

-## 2024-03-28
+## 2024-03-29
-- Removed "holder" object from Voucher definition
+- Removed "holder" object and "distribution" array of objects from Voucher definition
+- `CONTRIBUTING.md` – fixed style.
+Added info about contributing to OpenAPIWebhooks.json

 ## 2024-03-20